gitlabhq/gitlabhq/doc/development/ee_features.md

 end
 ```

-This way, the only difference in CE and EE for that API file, would be:
+This way, the only difference between CE and EE for that API file would be
-`prepend EE::API::MergeRequests` and everything else should be the same.
+`prepend EE::API::MergeRequests`.

 #### EE helpers

-To make it easy for EE module to override the CE helpers, we need to define
+To make it easy for an EE module to override the CE helpers, we need to define
 those helpers we want to extend first.
-Try to do that just after class
+Try to do that immediately after the
-definition to make it easy and clear:
+class definition to make it easy and clear:

 ``` ruby
 module API